KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Background and Motivation

 \subsection{Sparsity and Locality in Attention Patterns}

 To design an effective KV Admission policy, we must first understand the characteristics of attention patterns in LLMs.
-We employ Llama 3.1 8B \cite{llama3} to perform a long-context code summarization task using a sample from The Stack dataset \cite{thestack} to observe \textit{which} tokens are attended to and \textit{when}.
+We employ Llama-3.1-8B to perform a long-context code summarization task from The Stack dataset \cite{thestack} to observe \textit{which} tokens are attended to and \textit{when}.
 We identify three key properties:

-\textbf{Skewed Utility Distribution.} Attention weights are not uniformly distributed; they exhibit extreme sparsity where a small subset of tokens attracts the vast majority of attention.
+\textbf{Skewed Utility Distribution.} Attention scores are not uniformly distributed; they exhibit pronounced sparsity where a small subset of tokens attracts the majority of attention.
 As shown in \cref{fig:distribution}, specific tokens (e.g., Token 383 in Layer 10, Head 19) act as high-utility tokens, consistently receiving high attention scores from almost all future queries.
-In contrast, other tokens (e.g., Token 2196 in the same head) are virtually ignored after generation.
+In contrast, other tokens (e.g., Token 1185 in the same head) are virtually ignored after generation.
 This suggests that a large portion of the KV cache stores ``noise'' that contributes negligible value to future representations, validating the feasibility of aggressively filtering KVs via Admission.

-\textbf{Head-Specific Relevance.} The utility of a token is not intrinsic to the token itself but is highly dependent on the attention head.
+\textbf{Head-Specific Relevance.} The utility of a token is not intrinsic to the token itself but is dependent on the attention head.
 A token that is critical for one head may be irrelevant for another.
-For instance, comparing the two heads in \cref{fig:distribution}, we observe that while Token 383 is a dominant anchor for Layer 10, Head 19, it is almost completely ignored by Layer 25, Head 3.
-Conversely, Token 2196, which was ignored by the former, becomes highly salient for the latter.
-This implies that a single unified admission policy (e.g., dropping a token from all layers simultaneously) is suboptimal.
-An effective Admission mechanism must be fine-grained, making independent write decisions for each head.
+For instance, comparing the two heads in \cref{fig:distribution}, we observe that while Token 383 serves as a primary attention target for Layer 10, Head 19, it is almost completely ignored by Layer 22, Head 6.
+Conversely, Token 1185, which was ignored by the former, becomes highly salient for the latter.
+This implies that a unified admission policy (e.g., dropping a token from all heads simultaneously) is suboptimal.
+An effective Admission mechanism must be fine-grained, making independent decisions for each head.